 When you pasteurize material it means that you heat this material at a temperature of 60-70 °C for a certain period.
 This temperature will kill all the bad organisms, while most of the good ones stay alive.

-Pasteurization is for a lot of people a difficult method to do correctly.
-When it's not done properly the amount of potential contaminations is very high and there is a big possibility all your hard work will be for nothing.
+Pasteurization for a lot of people is a difficult method to do correctly.
+When it’s not done properly the amount of potential contamination is very high and there is a big possibility all your hard work will be for nothing.